EnkaNetwork/API-docs/docs/zzz/api.md

 | SkillLevelList | Agent skill level dict, check the [definitions](#skills) for indexes |
 | [EquippedList](#EquippedList) | List of Drive Discs |

+Note: If the agent has unlocked mindscape 3, increase all skill levels by 2.
+If the agent has unlocked mindscape 5, increase all skill levels by 2 on the base of the previous increase (4 total).

 #### Weapon

 Check [Formulas](#formulas) to see how to get actual values from base values